AIS-Bonn/attitude_estimator/README.md

 - Implements fusion of IMU sensor data (3-axis gyroscope, 3-axis accelerometer, 3-axis magnetometer), forming a reliable 3D attitude (orientation) estimate in the form of a quaternion
 - Able to dynamically deal with missing or non-present sensor data, even if there is theoretically no longer enough information to reconstruct a full 3D attitude
 - Gyro bias estimation, tuneable algorithm parameters, interface to provide state/system priors if desired
+- Multiple fallback estimation algorithms to choose from, including the ZYX yaw method, fused yaw method, and absolute fused yaw method
 - Transient quick learning phase for fast initial settling of the attitude estimate
 - Guaranteed numerical and algorithmic stability, with much effort having gone into ensuring the complete robustness of the implementation
 - Independent code with no external dependencies other than certain maths functions of the C++ Standard Library